thyrc/parallel-sh/README.md

 - There are no replacement strings (e.g. '{}') or input tokens.
 Commands will be executed as provided by argument, file or via stdin.
 - Command sources will not be 'linked'.
 Arguments will be processed by [preference](#preference):
-    1. If ARGS are found, `--file` option and stdin is ignored.
+    1. If ARGS are found, `--file` option and stdin are ignored.
     2. If `--file` is provided anything on stdin is ignored.
     3. Only when there are no command arguments and no '--file' option is found, any lines on stdin are treated as commands to execute.